storacha/upload-service/packages/encrypt-upload-client/README.md

 <h1 align="center">🐔 + 🔑<br/>Encrypt Upload Client</h1>
-<p align="center">Use Lit Protocol and Storacha Network to enable private decentralized hot storage.</a></p>

 ## About

-This library leverages `@storacha/cli` and `@lit-protocol/lit-node-client` to provide a simple interface for encrypting files with Lit Protocol and uploading them to the Storacha Network.
-It also enables anyone with a valid `space/content/decrypt` UCAN delegation to decrypt the file.
-With Lit Protocol, encryption keys are managed in a decentralized way, so you don't have to handle them yourself.
+This library provides client-side encryption and key management solution integrations for files stored on Storacha.

+**The library is strategy-agnostic**, meaning it supports different key management solutions without changing your integration code:

+- **Lit Protocol** - Decentralized encryption with UCAN-friendly validation inside programmable Lit Actions
+- **Google KMS** - Centralized key management for enterprise compliance and auditability

+Different apps have different needs: some prioritize decentralization and user sovereignty, while others need to satisfy enterprise compliance or data residency rules.
+The library unifies the flow so you can switch from a centralized to a decentralized key management solution (or vice versa) without rewriting your entire logic.

+**Key features:**

+- **Client-side streaming encryption** - memory-efficient for large files
+- **Decentralized key management** via Lit Protocol's threshold cryptography network
+- **UCAN-based access control** - grant and revoke decrypt permissions without re-encrypting
+- **Pluggable crypto adapters** - use Lit Protocol, Google KMS, or implement your own
+- **Composable architecture** - integrate seamlessly with existing Storacha workflows

 ## Install

-You can add the `@storacha/encrypt-upload-client` package to your JavaScript or TypeScript project with `npm`:
+You can add the `@storacha/encrypt-upload-client` package to your project with `npm`:

 ```sh
 npm install @storacha/encrypt-upload-client